ignazio-bovo/ignazio-bovo.github.io/_posts/2020-11-12-online-portfolio-optimization.md

 ---
 layout: post
 author: Ignazio Bovo
+title: Online Portfolio optimization
 ---
-# Universal portfolio theory
+### Intro
-Universal portfolio theory was introduced by T. Cover in a series of papers starting from 1991.
+Online portfolio optimization is also known as universal portfolio theory or online sequential investments.
+The theoretic framework was introduced by T. Cover in a series of papers starting from 1991.
 Different from mainstream portfolio theory popularized by Markowitz, it lacks statistical assumptions about the underlying market, allowing for a more general setting, this feature coupled with techniques